My Funny Valentine

 RCA Victor LJM-1011

 Alex Kallo, piano - Milt Hinton, bass and Don Lamond, drums

-The jacket, featuring a wicked Jim Flora cover art, is an unusual (for period RCA) gatefold.
-The record inserts from the inside fold.
+The jacket, featuring a wicked Jim Flora cover art gracing an unusual (for period) RCA book-fold.

 Enjoy a few samples from this super tight, sparkling jazz set.